-Distributions reported to shareholders as derived from a Fund's dividend income, if any, that would be eligible for the dividends received deduction if such Fund were not a regulated investment company may be eligible for the dividends received deduction for corporate shareholders.
+Distributions reported to shareholders as derived from the Fund's or an underlying fund's dividend income, if any, that would be eligible for the dividends received deduction if the Fund or underlying fund were not a regulated investment company may be eligible for the dividends received deduction for corporate shareholders.
 The dividends received deduction, if available, is reduced to the extent the shares with respect to which the dividends are received are treated as debt-financed under federal income tax law and is eliminated if the shares are deemed to have been held for less than a minimum period, generally 46 days.
-The dividends received deduction also may be reduced as a result of a Fund's securities lending activities or a high portfolio turnover rate or as a result of certain derivative transactions entered into by the Fund.
-The dividend may, if it is treated as an "extraordinary dividend" under the Code, reduce a shareholder's tax basis in its shares of a Fund.
-Capital gain dividends (i.e., dividends from net capital gain), if reported as such to shareholders, will be taxed to shareholders as long-term capital gain regardless of how long shares have been held by shareholders, but are not eligible for the dividends received deduction for corporations.
+The dividends received deduction also may be reduced as a result of the Fund's or an underlying fund's securities lending activities or a high portfolio turnover rate.
+The dividend may, if it is treated as an "extraordinary dividend" under the Code, reduce a shareholder's tax basis in its shares of the Fund or underlying fund.
+Capital gain dividends (i.e., dividends from net capital gain), if reported as such to shareholders as long-term capital gain regardless of how long shares have been held by shareholders, but are not eligible for the dividends received deduction for corporations.
 The maximum individual rate applicable to long-term capital gains is generally either 15% or 20%, depending on whether the individual's income exceeds certain threshold amounts.
-Distributions, if any, that are in excess of a Fund's current and accumulated earnings and profits will first reduce a shareholder's tax basis in his shares and, after such basis is reduced to zero, will generally constitute capital gains to a shareholder who holds his shares as capital assets.
+Distributions, if any, that are in excess of the Fund's or an underlying fund's current and accumulated earnings and profits will first reduce a shareholder's tax basis in his shares and, after such basis is reduced to zero, will generally constitute capital gains to a shareholder who holds his shares as capital assets.